-Most options have both intrinsic value and time value.
-Intrinsic value is a measure of how much the option is in the money; the time value is equal to the option premium minus the intrinsic value.
+Options may have both intrinsic value and time value.
+Intrinsic value measures how much the option is in the money; the time value = the option premium minus the intrinsic value.
 Thus, time value depends on the probability that the option will go into the money or stay into the money by expiration.
 Volatility only affects the time value of an option.
 Therefore, vega, as a measure of volatility, is greatest when the time value of the option is greatest and least when it is least.
 Because time value is greatest when the option is at the money, that is also when volatility will have the greatest effect on the option price.
 And just as time value diminishes as an option moves further out of the money or into the money, so goes vega.

-Volatility skew is a result of different implied volatilities for different strike prices and for whether the option is a call or put.
+Volatility skew results from different implied volatilities for different strike prices and for whether the option is a call or put.
 Volatility skew further illustrates that implied volatility depends only on the option premium, not on the volatility of the underlying asset, since that does not change with either different strike prices or option type.